lxjv/zeppelin/src/content/pages/about.md

 laker.tech is made with [Eleventy](https://11ty.dev), and hosted using [Caddy](https://caddyserver.com) on my VPS, [Eclipse](https://eclipse.laker.tech)

-Everything was written by hand, using either Visual Studio Code, Neovim or Emacs on either a MacBook Air, or my desktop (see [/uses](/uses)).
+Everything was written by hand, using Neovim on either a MacBook Air, or my desktop (see [/uses](/uses)).

 The font you see everywhere is **Albert Sans** and code blocks use `IBM Plex Mono`.